centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/dsm.md

 title: Dynamic Service Management
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-Centreon module, Dynamic Service Management (Centreon-DSM) is an extension to manage alarms with an eventlogs system.
+The Centreon module, Dynamic Service Management (Centreon-DSM) is an extension to manage alarms with an eventlogs system.
 With DSM, Centreon can receive events such as SNMP traps resulting from the detection of a problem and assign events dynamically to a slot defined in Centreon, like a tray events.